MechanicalRock/mechanicalrock.github.io/_posts/2020-11-09-the-cloud-data-warehouse.md

 * How to limit network access to specific locations or users or both
 * How to design security hierarchies to prevent leakage of data from new ingress and egress patterns
 * How to report user behaviour and security activity to existing SIEM systems

+These challenges are not new, but many organisations legitimately fear taking these concerns into public cloud environments.
+It's safe to say that Cloud Data Warehouses have answers to the questions above, yet the burden remains on the customer to configure and report on these concerns.

+As a [DevOps Consultancy](https://mechanicalrock.io/our-expertise/enterprise-devops), this is our bread and butter and so if you find any of the following are missing from your solutions, you should be asking why:
+* Principles of Least Privilege and Declaritive Security Controls in relation to all roles accessing and managing your data
+* Automated pipelines for management of Data Warehouse Security, structure and data transit
+* Automated Compliance assessment and notification in relation to your risk controls for infrastructure and security

 ## Wrapping Up